THE FRIENDS OF FINSBURY PARK

 2. Stop the cycle of year-on-year damage

-The damage to the park compounds year on year in part because it barely recovers from the previous year but also with the unpredictable climate we now have, heavy rains and heat waves in summer exacerbate the damage.
+THE damage to the park compounds year on year in part because it barely recovers from the previous year but also with the unpredictable climate we now have, heavy rains and heat waves in summer exacerbate the damage.
 This year large areas of the south facing field parallel to Seven Sisters became another muddy area which has now dried to bare earth.
 To mop up the sodden soil, wood chippings were laid on top of it.
 This is not good practice according to our ecologist or the parks team on the ground and has been stopped in other London parks.
 Some were scrapped up, but the other chippings are now embedded in the soil which disrupts the ability for the grass to recover and grow back leaving longer term bare patches of soil.

 Reseeding will be taking place later this month and October which means a large area of the park has been unusable from June to well into autumn and likely into next year.